chrisyarbrough/UnityCommandLineLauncher/README.md

 2. Default paths on platform
 3. Search heuristic to guess the paths

-Setting the environment variables should not be necessary in most cases, but it will speed up tool execution for non-default install locations.
+Environment variables are optional but speed up execution for non-default installations.

 | Platform | Environment Variable Example                                                            |
 |----------|-----------------------------------------------------------------------------------------|